sapphonie/rgl-server-resources/README.md

 ## Install Instructions

-1. Download the [zip](https://github.com/stephanieLGBT/rgl-server-resources/archive/master.zip) (or clone the [repository](https://github.com/stephanieLGBT/rgl-server-resources) if you know how git works)
+1. Download the latest zip from the [releases tab](https://github.com/stephanieLGBT/rgl-server-resources/releases/)
 2. Navigate to your server install folder in an (S)FTP client of your choice
-3. Place *only the folders* into the root `/tf/` folder.
+3. Place everything in the zip (except this Readme) into the root `/tf/` folder.
 Overwrite any and all files that you get prompted for.
 4. Done!

 ## Updating Instructions